 GeoBlue for Students

-All Northwestern students, graduate and undergraduate, are required to enroll in GeoBlue for students to obtain Northwestern’s international medical assistance and insurance plan with GeoBlue.
+All Northwestern undergraduate, graduate and professional students (except for Kellogg students) are required to enroll in GeoBlue to obtain Northwestern’s international medical assistance and insurance plan with GeoBlue.
 Some students traveling abroad will need to enroll in GeoBlue individually.
 Students traveling with Northwestern-sponsored groups should check with their group leader to determine if insurance is being purchased on their behalf.

-- The Northwestern GeoBlue plan is available to students enrolled at Northwestern University for the current or upcoming term who are engaged in university-sponsored or supported travel.
-For personal travel, students can purchase similar coverage from GeoBlue for leisure travel.
+- The Northwestern GeoBlue Student plan is available to students enrolled at Northwestern University for the current or upcoming term who are engaged in university-sponsored or supported travel

-- McGaw Residents are not eligible for the GeoBlue for Students policy (or GeoBlue for Employees).
-McGaw Residents are encouraged enroll in one of GeoBlue’s commercial products.
+- McGaw Residents are not eligible for the GeoBlue for Students policy (or GeoBlue for Employees), but are encouraged enroll in one of GeoBlue’s commercial products

 - Zero deductible/no co-pays/no co-insurance

-- Pre-departure consultations with GeoBlue Global Health team
+- Pre-departure consultations with GeoBlue Global Health & Safety team

 - Routine, non-emergency care (including appointment assistance)